How to Stand Out in Your Job Application for Real

 Physical mail feels urgent

-Tangible items are remembered longer
+Real items are recalled longer

-Holding paper creates connection
+Holding paper makes connection

-In a world of LinkedIn spam and automated applications, your packet stands alone.
+In a world of spam and bulk apps, your application stands alone.